 This feature subtracts the cost of needed improvements from the refined value of a home.
 It is useful when helping homeowners to consider the monetary effect necessary repairs will have on the property’s value.

 Use the sliding scale to adjust the home’s value based on your observations.

 Watch this quick video to learn more about the Refined Value tool.Watch Now

-4 Evaluate similar homes with a Comparative Analysis
+4 Evaluate similar homes with a Comparative Market Analysis (CMA)

-RPR’s Comparative Analysis tool, a key contributor to your Seller’s Report, helps determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.
+RPR’s CMA, a key contributor to your Seller’s Report, helps determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.

-One of the more unique features of RPR’s Comparative Analysis tool, in addition to it’s user friendly wizard, is the ability to adjust each comparable property to the subject property by way of a simple sliding scale.
+One of the more unique features of RPR’s CMA, in addition to it’s user friendly wizard, is the ability to adjust each comparable property to the subject property by way of a simple sliding scale.
 Users can also enter their own value or round the suggested comp value up or down.

-From there, RPR’s step-by-step wizard will walk you through five simple steps to generate a Comparative Analysis.
+From there, RPR’s step-by-step wizard will walk you through five simple steps to generate a CMA.
 You’ll confirm the home’s facts, search for and adjust the comps, land on your own list price, and then generate an RPR Seller’s Report.

 5 Bring it all together with a stunning RPR Seller’s Report